23 Offbeat Free Things to Do in New York City, USA

 Though Brooklyn Botanical Garden is usually never free, there are certain times when you can visit for free.
 For example, from Tuesday to Friday in the winter months (December to February), admission is pay-what-you-can.

 Go Kayaking For Free At Brooklyn Bridge Park

 Many visitors simply know Brooklyn Bridge Park as a place to relax and admire the stunning views of the East River, Brooklyn Bridge, and Manhattan.
 While those things are free to do, the park has more to offer for those that are informed.

 Between the months of June and September, regular free kayaking programs are offered at Pier 2 of Brooklyn Bridge Park.
 These free kayaking programs are a steal so make sure you reserve your spot as soon as they come out on the Brooklyn Bridge Park official site.

 Marvel at Street Art in Brooklyn

 The neighborhood of Dumbo is a beautiful place to visit.
-It has cobbled streets, vintage brick buildings, sits under the Brooklyn bridge and sports some sweet street art.
+It has cobbled streets and vintage brick buildings, sits under the Brooklyn bridge, and sports some sweet street art.
 Just walking around this area is a real treat and you’ll find some epic shots to take for Instagram.